RyanTheAllmighty/Allmighty-Twitch-Toolbox---Java/README.md

-Twitch Notifier
+Allmighty Twitch Toolbox
 ====================================

 ### What is it?

-This is a notifier I use for Twitch to tell me about new followers and donations as well as providing a simple UI for the broadcaster to use.
+This is a collection of tools and utilities I use for Twitch to tell me such as notifications for new followers and donations as well as providing a simple UI for the broadcaster to use.

 ### Coding Standards